masneyb/cavedbmanager/README.md

 * Install the West Virginia base data.
 This is for the GIS layers, counties, topo quads, topo quad / county relationships, and UTM zones for the entire state.
-  * `cat sample-bulletin/wv-base-data.sql | mysql -uroot cavedb`.
+  `cat sample-bulletin/wv-base-data.sql | mysql -uroot cavedb`.
-  * `sudo ln -s /home/ubuntu/postgis-data-importer/download/us_wv/aerial/USDA-2014/2014.map /usr/local/cavedbmanager-data/gis_maps/`.
+* Add the aerial imagery. `sudo ln -s /home/ubuntu/postgis-data-importer/download/us_wv/aerial/USDA-2014/2014.map /usr/local/cavedbmanager-data/gis_maps/`.
 Be sure to replace the path to your checked out version of the postgis-data-importer project.
 The 2014 matches the name column in the cavedb_gisaerialmap table.
-* When importing your GIS data, you will only need to include the DEMs and aerial imagery for these 7.5 minute quads: Aurora, Lake Lynn and Lead Mine.
+* When importing your GIS data, you will only need to include the DEMs and aerial imagery for the Aurora, Lake Lynn and Lead Mine 7.5 minute quads.
+The import script will automatically download this data, along with all of the other 7.5 minute quads in West Virginia that are underlain by karst.
 * Copy sample bulletin feature attachments:
   `cp -dpRv sample-bulletin/feature_attachments/ /usr/local/cavedbmanager-data/`
 * Add sample bulletin data to MySQL: